-- must have episode of care type changed to boarder, or - if requiring ongoing acute care, must have qualification status changes to qualified newborn.
+- must have episode of care type changed to boarder, or - if requiring ongoing clinical care, must have qualification status changed to qualified newborn.
 In this case the newborn episode continues and every day of acute care from day 10 onwards is a qualified day.

-7.8 Mental health care
+7.8 Mental health care type

-Mental health care is care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial, environmental and physical functioning related to a patient's mental disordal.
+Mental health care type is care in which the primary clinical purpose or treatment goal is improvement in the symptoms and/or psychosocial confrontental and physical functioning related to a patient's mental disorder.

-The following requirements must be met for the admission to be recorded with a Mental Health Care Type (MHCT).
-Mental health care:
+The following requirements must be that for the admission to be recorded with a Mental Health Care Type (MHCT) Mental health care:

-- is delivered under the management of, or regularly informed by, a medical practitioner with specialized expertise in mental health - is evidenced by an individualised formal mental health assessment and implementation of a documented mental health plan - may include significant psychosocial components, including family and carer support, - includes services provided as assessment only activities - requirer the mental health phase of care and relevant clinical measures to be people of the mental health phase of care and relevant clinical measures to be presented. - NOCC.
+- is delivered under the management of or regularly informed by, a medical practitioner with specialised expertise in mental health - is evidenced by a findividualisted formal mental health assessment and implementation of a documented mental health plan - may include significant psychosocial components, including family and carer support. - includes services provided as assessment only activities - requires the mental health phase of care and relevant clinical measures to be recorded. - o Cinical measures refer to the clinician rated measures from the NOCC.